 While getting a secured credit card may not sound ideal, these cards provide one of the only options available for people who have credit so poor they cannot qualify for another credit card or loan.
 Still, that doesn’t mean that secured cards are a bad deal by any means.

-In the real world, a secured credit card can be a valuable tool.
-If you can get approved, you can use your card to prove your creditworthiness and rebuild your credit over time.
+In the real world, they can be used as a valuable tool.
+If you can get approved, you can use your card to prove your creditworthiness and rebuild credit over time.
 Eventually, you could even improve your credit enough to move on to better credit products without as many restrictions.

 Before you give up on your credit, give secured credit cards a closer look.
 They may not be perfect, but they can save your credit when nothing else will.